PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit the adjacent 193-line
+3. Audit the adjacent 152-line
-   `_optimize_decoder_batchmatmul_add_expand_transpose_to_nhwc_deconv_input`
+   `_optimize_transpose_squeeze_mean_squeeze_terminal_nhwc_chains` family next.
-   family next.
-Separate its BatchMatMul/ADD layout proof, constant handling, and deconvolution-input adapter removal into a bounded indexed plan.
+   Preserve its two Squeeze axes, Mean reduction axis/keepdims semantics, and terminal output contract in one bounded indexed plan.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.